bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 00:57:55

 Yeah, it's a good question.
-So we, yeah, I mean, for the noise we use is sampled from the Gaussian distribution, so like a normal distribution.
+For the noise we use is sampled from the Gaussian distribution, so like a normal distribution.
 And what we do is like we kind of, before we run a computation, we kind of almost like predict or check ourselves.
 We check, okay, if we do this computation, what's going to happen to the noise distribution?
 And we kind of calculate like a bound.